MuntasirSZN/sublime-tera/README.md

-# Tera Syntax for Sublime Text
+# Tera Plugin for Sublime Text

-A simple syntax highlighting package for Tera templates in Sublime Text.
+A package for Tera templates in Sublime Text.

 ## Features